What Is Attorney Funding?

 Unlike the other forms of legal funding mentioned above, an attorney line of credit (also commonly referred to as law firm funding or law firm line of credit) is not advances.
 Instead, it functions in the same way as bank lines of credit do.
 The main difference between bank LOCs and attorney LOCs is that, as with pre and post settlement funding advances, legal funding companies accept case inventories as collateral.

 Lines of credit are great options for law firms that are seeking to advance on any level.
-Whether they are looking to expand their marketing efforts, bring on new staff, or increase their caseloads, a line of credit offers a continuous source of capital that can be withdrawn on a monthly basis.
+Whether they are looking to expand their marketing efforts, bring on new staff, or increase their caseloads, a line of credit offers a continuous source of capital that can be withdrawn monthly.
 Repayment plans are flexible and can be arranged to fit the specific needs of an individual law firm.

 Balanced Bridge provides post settlement funding for attorneys.
 We advance in situations where an agreement has been reached, but there will be some delay until contingency fees are distributed.
 We fund a wide variety of cases including class action, injury, malpractice, employment, and more.